CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-4--Composition-and-Filling.lagda.md

 p ∙ q = refl ∙∙ p ∙∙ q
 ```

+::: Aside:
-Remark: it seems like we shouldn't really need to use the left side of
+It seems like we shouldn't really need to use the left side of
 the box in this definition.
 The following code should be a fine way to
 define the composite: